Health Benefits of Lettuce And Its Side Effects

 High levels of bad cholesterol in our body can lead to cardiovascular diseases.
 Lettuce contains Vitamin C and beta-carotene that work together to prevent the artery walls forming as plaques which can block off and break the blood flow.
-Thus it prevents the oxidation of cholesterol and thus protects our heart against diseases.
+Thus lettuce prevents the oxidation of cholesterol and thus protects our heart against diseases.

 Extracts from lettuce, due to its significant role in glucose or serum deprivation, help to prevent death of neuron cells.
 Neurons are brain cells that make physical connections and help to make memory.
 Lettuce thus helps to prevent onset of diseases like Parkinson’s which is caused due to the death of neuron cells.